lowellfarrell/pylint-exit/README.md

 ```

 # Default issue code convertions
-Pylint can return combinations of the following codes.  `pylint-exit-options` will identify each
+`pylint` can return combinations of the following codes.  `pylint-exit-options` will identify each
-issued message, and return the bit wise sum of the issue codes as a final return code.
+issued message, and return the bit wise sum of the issue codes as a final exit code.

 | Pylint code | Message | Final return code |
 | ----------- | ------- | ----------------- |